History of Qatar: Protests and reforms

 Succumbing to family pressures and poor health, Ali bin Abdullah abdicated in 1960.
 Instead of handing power over to Khalifa bin Hamad, who had been named heir apparent in 1948, he made his son, Ahmad bin Ali, ruler.
 Nonetheless, Khalifa bin Hamad gained considerable power as heir apparent and deputy ruler, in large part because Ahmad bin Ali spent much time outside the country.
 One of his first acts was to increase funding for the sheikhs at the expense of development projects and social services.
 In addition to allowances, adult male Al Thani were given government positions.
 This added to the anti-regime resentment already felt by, among others, oil workers, low-ranking Al Thani, dissident sheikhs, and some leading government officials.
 These individuals formed the National Unity Front in response to a fatal shooting of a protester on 19 April 1963 by one of Sheikh Ahmad bin Ali's nephews.
 While the Saudi monarch was at the ruler's palace on 20 April 1963, a demonstration occurred in front of the building.
 Police fired and killed three demonstrators, prompting the National Unity Front to organize a general strike on 21 April.
-The strike lasted around two weeks, and most public services were affected.
+The strike lasted around two weeks with most public services affected.

 The group made a statement that week where it listed 35 of its demands to the government entailing less authority for the ruling family; protection for oil workers; recognition of trade unions; voting rights for citizens and the Arabization of the leadership.
 Ahmed bin Ali rejected most of these demands and moved to arrest and detain fifty of the most prominent National Unity Front members and sympathizers without trial in early May.
 The government also instituted some reforms in response to the movements.
 This included the provision of land and loans to poor farmers, instituting a policy of preferential hiring of Qatari citizens, and the election of a municipal council.